gyulanemeth/bluefox.email/posts/how-to-build-a-high-quality-email-list-in-bluefox-email.md

 **Scenario 3: Custom Fields Update**
 When a customer updates their preferences or profile in your application, sync those changes to their BlueFox Email contact record.

+**Scenario 4: Handling Unsubscribes**
+When someone unsubscribes in BlueFox Email, use webhooks to automatically update their contact status in your CRM or application (e.g., marking them as "out of communication" or removing them from marketing lists).
+This keeps subscription preferences consistent across all your systems.

 ### Getting Started with the API

 To use the API, you'll need: